-Valensole is a must-see if you want to observe the flowering of lavender in Provence.
-During our many trips to the south of France, Ornella and I have almost every time made a stop in this magical place.
-The intoxicating scent, the purple colour that fills the eyes, the song of the cicadas and the deafening noise of millions of bees, but above all so hot.
+Valensole is a must-see stop if you want to observe the lavender bloom in Provence.
+During our many trips to the south of France, Ornella and I have almost every time stopped at this magical place.
+The heady scent, the purple color that fills the eyes, the song of cicadas and the deafening sound of millions of bees, but above all, so much heat.

-Don’t forget to bring some water with you because the area is isolated and essential services can only be found in the village of Valensole and Riez passing through before reaching the cultivated areas.
+Don’t forget to take some water with you because the area is isolated and essential services can only be found in the village of Valensole and passing Riez before reaching the cultivated areas.

-Drinking water with you is very useful in Provence because many areas of natural interest are in the middle of the countryside or in isolated areas.
+Poering water with you is very useful in Provence because many areas of natural interest are in the middle of the countryside or otherwise in isolated areas.

-The first time we were on the Valensole plateau we would never have expected such a scene, lavender fields as far as the eye can see, one of those places where admiring the horizon one can also move.
+The first time we were on the Valensole plateau we never expected such a scene, lavender fields as far as the eye could see, one of those places where admiring the horizon can even move you.

 The first impact was not positive: going up the winding road from Riez to the Valensole plateau, we stopped several times in front of small plots of land cultivated with lavender.
-Taking the ritual photos, I thought to myself: is that all?
-I was trying to “gild the pill” in Ornella as I wanted to come here at all costs on winding country roads choosing this place instead of visiting Ague Mortes in Camargue, but especially after having already seen the spectacular Senaque Abbey and the lavender cultivated by the monks around it.
+Taking the ritual photos I was thinking to myself: is that all?
+I was trying to “sugarcoat” it for Ornella since I had wanted to come here at all costs by winding country roads by choosing this place instead of visiting Ague Mortes in Camargue, but especially after having already seen the spectacular and the lavander cultivated by the monks surrounding it.

-The same lavender fields in Tuscany told by Simona of destinationtoscana who cultivates my friend Timothy in the village of Massarosa where I live.
+The same lavender fields in Tuscany told by Simona of destinazione toscana that my friend Timothy cultivates in the village of Massarosa where I live.

 We got back in the car with a bit of disappointment and kept getting in unaware of what we would find.
 As soon as the climb was over I couldn’t help but stop the car in the middle of the road because I was slapped like a slap by what was in front of us.